-Child Care This specialization is designed for those interested in exploring one or more of the following areas relating to full-day child care programs: program development and evaluation; staff development and support; parent education and support; resource management; and administration of child care programs.
+Child Care This specialization is designed for those who have a minimum of three years of experience working in full-day child care programs.
+Areas of further exploration may include: program development and evaluation; staff development and support; parent education and support; resource management; and administration of child care programs.
 This specialization is recommended for students interested in teaching, administration of child care programs, and consulting.